 - Cover your nose and mouth with a tissue when you cough or sneeze.
 Throw the tissue in the trash after you use it. - Wash your hands often with soap and water, especially after you cough or sneeze.
-Alcohol-based hand cleaners are also effective. - · Avoid touching your eyes, nose or mouth. - Try to avoid close contact with sick people.

-What should I do if I get sick?

-If you are sick, you should stay home until at least 24 hours after your fever is gone (without using feverreducing medicines).
-This is to keep from infecting others and spreading the virus further.
-To reduce the need to leave your home, keep a supply of over-the-counter medicines, alcohol-based hand rubs, tissues and other related items on hand.
+Alcohol-based hand cleaners are also effective. - Avoid touching your eyes, nose or mouth. - Try to avoid close contact with sick people. - What should I do if I get sick? - Stay home if you are sick until at least 24 hours after your fever is gone (without using fever-reducing medicines).
+This is to keep from infecting others and spreading the virus further. - Follow public health advice regarding school closures, avoiding crowds and other social distancing measures. - Be prepared in case you get sick and need to stay home for a week or so; keep a supply of over-the-counter medicines, alcohol-based hand rubs, tissues and other related items on hand.